fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 - Donald R. Kelley, _Faces of History: Historical Inquiry from Herodotus to Herder_.
 Yale University Press, 1999.
 ISBN: 978-0300075588.

 - To access all other articles and book chapters on the syllabus, you will need to subscribe to the course Zotero library.
 Please see the instructions for doing this at [fredgibbs.net/courses/etc/zotero.html](../etc/zotero.html).
+The URL for the group library is [https://www.zotero.org/groups/632527/items](https://www.zotero.org/groups/632527/items), but you must have clicked on the link in your invitation to access the library!

 ## Syllabus